-The California State University East Bay (CSUEB), Master of Social Work program's philosophy and curriculum are grounded in the reality of an urban environment.
-We graduate social justice focused, multiculturally competent urban practitioners.
-The Department of Social Work at CSUEB is strategically established to address the diverse social work needs and problems particular to urban, multicultural and multiracial populations, including issues of poverty, discrimination, racism, sexism, ageism, classism, abelism, homophobia and other forms of injustice.
+The California State University, East Bay Master of Social Work program's philosophy and curriculum are grounded in the reality of an urban environment.
+We graduate practitioners who have a social justice focus and who are competent to work in a diverse, multicultural setting.
+The Department of Social Work is established to address the diverse social work needs and problems particular to urban, multicultural and multiracial populations, including issues of poverty, discrimination, racism, sexism, ageism, classism, ableism, homophobia, and other forms of injustice.

-Our vision is to create a cadre of diverse leaders to be catalysts for social change and transform oppressive systems in partnership with the communities we serve.
+Our Department's vision is to create a cadre of diverse leaders who will be catalysts for social change and transform oppressive systems in partnership with the communities they serve.

 The Department of Social Work offers graduate instruction leading to the Master of Social Work (MSW) Degree to a diverse, multicultural and multiracial student population.
 The faculty, through teaching, advising and the field experience, works to foster a sense of activism, social justice, commitment to change and a new vision of professional competence in students admitted to the program.
-The MSW degree is especially oriented to preparing social work professionals for practice in the urban Bay Area with at-risk populations such as women, people of color and other oppressed populations.
-Currently there are two concentrations: Children, Youth and Families (CYF) and Community Mental Health (CMH).
-Within the program of study, students engage in both academic classes and a field experience.
-This unique melding of coursework and field experiences is designed to provide students with a maximum of preparation for effective social work practice in today’s increasingly diverse, complex, multicultural and multiracial society.
+Currently, there are two concentrations: Children, Youth and Families (CYF) and Community Mental Health (CMH).
+Within the program of study, students engage in both academic classes and an internship experience.
+This unique melding of coursework and internship experiences is designed to provide students with preparation for effective social work practice in today’s increasingly diverse, complex, multicultural and multiracial society.